DED recognizes City Impact, Lincoln, with the COSCDA Sterling Achievement Award

 Brad Bryan and his wife, Carma, founded City Impact in 1997 after he met a family from Nigeria and began walking through life with her two sons and other boys in neighborhood.
 Bryan offered to tutor and mentor several of the boys.
 Nineteen years later, the Bryan’s have grown City Impact to offer a variety of services that include a reading center, Bible club, leadership academy, strengths for life mentoring, “Gifts of Love” Christmas store and much more.

-City Impact Homes—In 2013, City Impact completed its housing goal to build 14 affordable housing units—six duplex-style townhomes and two single-family homes—on three acres of land on Overland Trail between 31st and 33rd streets.
+City Impact Homes—In 2013, City Impact partnered with Excel Development Group to complete its housing goal to build 14 affordable housing units—six duplex-style townhomes and two single-family homes—on three acres of land on Overland Trail between 31st and 33rd streets.
 This project was located at the epicenter of the Clinton, East Campus and Hartley neighborhoods—key service areas for City Impact.

 The land on which the new homes stand is a former construction storage site located in the middle of a former light industrial site rezoned into residential area after the adjacent rail line closed.
 The homes are located next to Peter Pan Park, which includes playground equipment, basketball hoops, tennis courts, sand volleyball courts, a picnic pavilion, a skate park, community garden, and the Mopac Trail, a bicycle path (formerly the rail line).
 This space not only serves as an ideal location for the City Impact homes, but also for the City Impact Center.

-City Impact used the CROWN (Credits to Own) program, a lease-to-own housing program that makes home ownership opportunities available to very low-income wage earners as it helps communities revitalize poor neighborhoods.
+City Impact and Excel Development Group used the CROWN (Credits to Own) program, a lease-to-own housing program that makes home ownership opportunities available to very low-income wage earners as it helps communities revitalize poor neighborhoods.
 The CROWN program in Lincoln is administered by NIFA, which also provided low-income housing tax credits for the project.

 Overall funding for the home construction included more than $822,000 in HOME funds from DED, $230,000 from Horizon Bank, $300,000 private equity funds from City Impact, $112,000 from the Federal Home Loan Bank of Topeka, $250,000 HOME funds from the City of Lincoln and the aforementioned tax credit equity from NIFA.
 The overall total project costs for the homes totaled more than $4.354 million.